arduino/help-center-content/content/Hardware/Generic/How-to-Create-a-simple-web-server-with-static-IP-and-control-builtinLED-using-WiFiNINA-library.md

 ### What you’ll learn

-* How to create a webserver using static IP
+* How to create a web server using static IP
 * How to manage pins in the board using the web server

 ### Requirements